 So if you feel you are drifting away from friends, it’s never too late to reconnect.
 Check who among your Facebook friends is celebrating a birthday and a greeting becomes a good conversation starter — unless you don’t remember this person you are connected with.
 Our circle of friends may expand as we move to a new town, enter university or start a new job, but that shouldn’t prevent us from being in touch with the ones close to our hearts.

 “I wish that I had let myself be happier.”

 “Go, eat your bread with joy, and drink your wine with a merry heart; for God has already accepted your works.”
 (Ecclesiastes 9:7)

 Happiness is a choice but it can surprisingly be hard to achieve if we project ourselves not according to our standards but by what others expect of us.

-Being alone most of the time, I find myself watching repeats of Seinfeld, The Simpsons, Frasier, or Monk (lately The Office and Schitt’s Creek added into my binge-watch pipeline) and still laugh at classic episodes (Seinfeld’s The Opposite is a personal episode).
+Being alone most of the time, I find myself watching repeats of Seinfeld, The Simpsons, Frasier, or Monk (lately The Office and Schitt’s Creek added to my binge-watch pipeline) and still laugh at classic episodes (Seinfeld’s The Opposite is a personal episode).
 I believe, and studies support, that laughter brings a positive impact on one’s well-being.
 It reduces stress, improves immunity, and even burns some calories.

 Life is short.
-And despite the constant challenges — many of whom are beyond our control — we face each day, we still have the choice to think positive thoughts, dwell in hope, and be happy.
+And despite the constant challenges — many of whom are beyond our control — we face each day, we still have the choice to think positive thoughts, dwell in hope and be happy.
 So once we’re near the end, we can affirm we had a life well-lived.